reflectoring/reflectoring.github.io/_posts/2017-10-10-conditional-junit4-junit5-tests.md

 you can skip tests in JUnit 4 and JUnit 5 depending on certain conditions.

 # Assumptions
-Both JUnit 4 and JUnit 5 have the concept of assumptions.
+Both JUnit 4 and JUnit 5 support the concept of assumptions.
 Before each test, a set of assumptions can be made.
 If one of these assumptions is not met, the test should be skipped.